 Although the population-density classification for the neighborhoods followed the draft master plan for Amritsar (SAI Consulting Engineers, 2010), data for the accessibility and connectivity parameters were obtained using imagery from the Google Earth mapping service.
 These inputs were used to develop the respective indices and classifications.

-In the planning literature, accessibility commonly refers to distance to key pedestrian destinations associated with work, transit, shopping, and recreation.
-In the present study, accessibility was restricted to walking proximity to parks and playgrounds.
+In the planning literature, accessibility commonly refers to the ease of reaching destinations given spatial distance and the effort required to traverse that distance.
+In the present study, accessibility was intentionally focused on parks and playgrounds as a policy-relevant recreational destination category, recognizing that the resulting indicator captures potential proximity-based access rather than actual use or quality of the spaces.
 Access to nearby green spaces has been reported to be positively associated with recreational walking initiatives (Zainol, et al., 2017).
 The draft master plan for Amritsar notes a general shortage of large parks, indicating that recreational land use comprises only about 1.6% of the developed area, compared with a prescribed benchmark of 20–25% (SAI Consulting Engineers, 2010).
-Accordingly, all parks and playgrounds, irrespective of size, were included in the accessibility calculation.
+Accordingly, all mapped parks and playgrounds, irrespective of size, were included so that the metric reflected the distribution of available recreational opportunities rather than only formally sized facilities.

 | Variable | Category | Count | Percent (%) |